Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

       - Step Two:
          Covariance Matrix: It's the hardest, and important part in algorithm.
-            - Is a square matrix giving the covariance between each pair of elements of a given random vector.
+            - Is a square matrix giving the covariance between, each pair of elements of a given random vector.
             - In the matrix diagonal there are variances, i.e., the covariance of each element with itself.
             - Is a measure of how much two random variables vary together.
             - Is symmetric.